On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Proposed Approach

+In our analysis, there are two reasons why vanilla classification methods cannot obtain high-precision angle prediction for rotation detection:

-Based on the above equations, one can see the loss is slight for a rotation detector.
-For example, when two rectangles with a $1:9$ aspect ratio differ by $0.25^\circ$ and $0.5^\circ$ (default expected and maximum accuracy loss), the Intersection over Union (IoU) between them only decreases by 0.02 and 0.05.
-However, one-hot label has two drawbacks for rotation detection: \begin{itemize} \item The EoE problem still exists when the bounding box uses the $90^\circ$-regression-based method.
-In addition, $90^\circ$-regression-based method has two different border cases (vertical and horizontal), while $180^\circ$-regression-based method has only vertical border cases. \item Note vanilla classification loss is agnostic to the angle distance between the predicted label and ground truth label, thus is inappropriate for the nature of the angle prediction problem.
-As shown in Figure \ref{fig:one-hot_label}, when the ground-truth is $0^\circ$ and the prediction results of the classifier are $1^\circ$ and $-90^\circ$ respectively, their prediction losses are the same, but the prediction results close to ground-truth should be allowed from a detection perspective. \end{itemize}
+\textbf{Reason i)} The EoE problem still exists when the bounding box uses the $90^\circ$-based protocol, as shown in Figure \ref{fig:csl-gauss-90}.
+Moreover, $90^\circ$-based protocol has two different border cases (vertical and horizontal), while $180^\circ$-based protocol has only vertical border cases.

+\textbf{Reason ii)} Note vanilla classification loss is agnostic to the angle distance between the predicted label and ground truth label, thus it is inappropriate for the nature of the angle prediction problem.
+As shown in Figure \ref{fig:one-hot_label}, when the ground truth is $0^\circ$ and the prediction results of the classifier are $1^\circ$ and $-90^\circ$ respectively, their prediction losses are the same, but the prediction results close to ground truth should be allowed from a detection perspective.

-Therefore, we design a circular smooth label (CSL) technique to obtain more robust angular prediction through classification without suffering boundary conditions, including EoE and PoA.
+Therefore, Circular Smooth Label (CSL) technique is designed to obtain more robust angular prediction through classification without suffering boundary conditions, including EoE and PoA.
+It should be noted that CSL can only solve the PoA, and the EoE problem can be solved by the $180^\circ$ angular definition method.
 It can be clearly seen from Figure \ref{fig:circle_label} that CSL involves a circular label encoding with periodicity, and the assigned label value is smooth with a certain tolerance.
 The expression of CSL is as follows:

 where $g(x)$ is a window function. $r$ is the radius of the window function. $\theta$ represents the angle of the current bounding box.
 An ideal window function $g(x)$ is required to hold the following properties: \begin{itemize} \item \textbf{Periodicity}: $g(x)=g(x+kT), k \in N$. $T=180/\omega$ represents the number of bins into which the angle is divided, and the default value is 180. \item \textbf{Symmetry}: $0 \leq g(\theta+\varepsilon)=g(\theta-\varepsilon) \leq 1, |\varepsilon|<r$. $\theta$ is the center of symmetry. \item \textbf{Maximum}: $g(\theta)=1$. \item \textbf{Monotonic}: $0 \leq g(\theta \pm \varepsilon)\leq g(\theta \pm \varsigma) \leq 1, |\varsigma|<|\varepsilon|<r$.
 The function presents a monotonous non-increasing trend from the center point to both sides \end{itemize}